 Plant propagation is the process of growing new plants from cuttings, and other plant parts of existing plants.

 Rather than buying new plants all the time, you can instead take a cutting of your current plants (or ask a friend for a little snip of theirs), and propagate the cutting until you have your own baby version of that plant – for free!
+Even better, you can actually make money selling your plant cuttings to other house plant enthusiasts!

 How to propagate house plants